By Caroline Nassuuna

 He further called upon the key public finance management players to commit themselves to reforms that will make public finance systems more resilient, transparent and inclusive to unlock the continent’s vast potential.

-Building on the success of the first PFM Conference for Africa held in Kenya in 2024, the 2025 conference is envisaged to contribute to improved public service delivery and sustainable economic growth across Africa by noting significant milestones, exploring recent advancements and identifying emerging opportunities for enhancing transparency, accountability, and efficiency in PFM.
+Building on the success of the first PFM Conference for Africa held in Kenya in 2024, the 2025 conference was envisaged to contribute to improved public service delivery and sustainable economic growth across Africa by noting significant milestones, exploring recent advancements and identifying emerging opportunities for enhancing transparency, accountability, and efficiency in PFM.

-The conference has a number of resource persons in attendance including: Institute of Certified Public Accountants (ICPAU) officials, Pan African Federation of Accountants (PAFA) officials, Public Value Management (PVM) Technical Advisory Group officials, and the African Union (AU) Director of Finance and Head of Financial Management.
+The conference had a number of resource persons in attendance including: Institute of Certified Public Accountants (ICPAU) officials, Pan African Federation of Accountants (PAFA) officials, Public Value Management (PVM) Technical Advisory Group officials, and the African Union (AU) Director of Finance and Head of Financial Management.

 Other knowledge partners include: